DECO

 1. Encrypt the message and MAC using AES in CBC mode:

-• IVIVIV is the Initialization Vector, which is sent along with the ciphertext CCC.
+• IVIV is the Initialization Vector, which is sent along with the ciphertext CC.

 Decryption